Klang Jaya LRT station

 The Klang Jaya LRT station is an elevated light rapid transit station in Bandar Bukit Tinggi, Klang, Selangor, Malaysia, forming part of the Shah Alam line.

 History

 This is the twenty-third station along the RM9 billion line project, with the line's maintenance depot located in Johan Setia, Klang.
-This LRT station will be expected to be operational in late 2025.
-It will have facilities such as kiosks, restrooms, elevators, taxi stands, and feeder buses.
+It has facilities such as kiosks, restrooms, elevators, taxi stands, and feeder buses.